About the EGP

-- Impact: In 2016 individual contributions made up a whopping 72% of all U.S. giving, according to Giving USA.
+- Impact: In 2019, giving by individuals achieved the second-highest total dollar amount on record ($309.66 billion), according to Giving USA.
 You, the individual, make the difference!
-In 2017 King County Employees raised $1.9 million!
+In 2020, King County Employees raised over $2.3 million!

 - Efficient: Save time by planning ahead and not having to mail donations.
 Choose from prescreened nonprofits in several formats listed in one place.

 - Savings: The EGP saves employees over $30,000 in stamps alone each year, money employees would have spent had they mailed their own checks.
 (Not to mention the envelope.)

 - Emotionally: Feel happier!
 A compelling, and growing, body of research shows that giving as little as $5 can increase happiness.
 Altruistic actions literally activate the pleasure centers in the brain and have been identified as a key component of happiness and generous people tend to be healthier.

 - Workplace: Employee unity, service to the community, less disruption by centralizing charitable giving, and employee engagement.
 Fun!

 - Dependable Income: Nonprofits highly value workplace giving dollars because they are year-long, predictable and unrestricted.
 And when someone gives through payroll donation, research has shown that they give 3 to 6 times more!